-For further information, contact the Centre at (902) 457-6766 or by e-mail at tlc@msvu.ca.
+For further information, consult the Centre's website at www.msvu.ca/tlc or contact the Centre at (902) 457-6766 or by e-mail at tlc@msvu.ca.

 Student Affairs

 The Department of Student Affairs provides a variety of professional services to students to help them attain their maximum academic and personal development.
 These services are an integral part of the educational process and take into consideration the physical, emotional, intellectual, spiritual, and social factors which influence the learning process and contribute to the attainment of a full and rewarding lifestyle.